-Keep your money tree in a pot with a built-in elevated bottom to prevent standing water, which can cause root rot.
+Keep your money tree in a pot with a built-in elevated bottom to prevent standing water, which can cause root rot or soggy or dead trunks.
 You should also use potting media that allows proper drainage.

 Too much direct sunlight can burn the leaves of a money tree plant and cause leaf loss.

 Place your money tree plant near a south-facing window during the summer months, and move it to your east window in the winter.
 Rotating it 90 degrees once a week can help ensure it receives the right amount of light to grow evenly.

 The money tree plant is happiest at room temperature.
 Be careful not to place it near air conditioning or heating vents or outside when temperatures are likely to drop below 65 degrees Fahrenheit.

 Some leaf loss is normal as your money tree grows.
 If you notice leaves turning brown, you can prune them to encourage new growth.